Tejasshack/DcFund/README.md

 # DcFund

 **DcFund** is a decentralized crowdfunding platform that leverages blockchain technology to enable transparent and secure fundraising for projects.
-Built using modern web technologies and decentralized protocols, it empowers users to contribute directly to projects without intermediaries, ensuring transparency and reducing fees.
+Built using modern web technologies and decentralized protocols, it empowers users to contribute directly to projects without intermediaries, ensuring transparency and reducing tarrif.

 ## Key Features